godfat/rest-more/README.md

 ## Concurrent HTTP Requests:

 Inherited from rest-core, you can do concurrent requests quite easily.
-Here's a very quick example of getting Facebook users' name for UID 4 and 5:
+Here's a very quick example of getting Facebook users' names for UID 4 and 5:

 ``` ruby
 require 'rest-more'